ryanwitteck/Animator/README.md

 parsing that into five pieces of information: the name of the animation file, the type of view desired, the output file, and the tick rate of the animation.
-Using that information, our main method uses an instance of AnimationFileReader and OurModelBuilder to read the given animation file and create the appropriate view of it.
+Using that information, our main method uses an instance of AnimationFileReader and OurModelBuilder to read the given animation file and create the appropriate model and view of it.